fission-codes/spec/dialog/pomo_db/pomo_ra.md

 # 2. Semantics

-PomoRA extends the relational alegbra to support recursive queries by leveraging an inflationary semantics over a loop construct.
+PomoRA extends the relational algebra to support recursive queries by leveraging an inflationary semantics over a loop construct.

 A program is evaluated over a database, which can be modeled as a map from [relation](../README.md#22-relation) identifiers, to relations.